 The award-winning SPID (Social Political Innovative Direct) uses immersive youth arts to regenerate community spaces.
 We work with young people on West London council estates to create participatory drama shows.

-We run a weekly free program of Community Hub activities including free youth drama sessions.
+We run a weekly free programme of Community Hub activities including free youth drama sessions.
 In addition, we create a youth show, a professional show and a film every 12 to 18 months.

-Disadvantaged teenagers from our youth program are given the chance to perform alongside professionals.
+Participants from our youth programme are given the chance to perform alongside professionals.
 We have delivered London tours of youth shows since 2005, and started touring regionally around the UK in 2012.

 We are a registered charity, based in the community rooms of the historic modernist council estate of Kensal House.
 We also work in other local estates, and our promenade performances in neglected community spaces have won prizes nationally.
 We champion this popular and accessible form of theatre as a means to strengthen local communities, and we try to involve local residents in the research, creation and performance of our shows, and to encourage typically hard-to-reach participants to get involved.